SkrideOne/cx/rust_docs/mutex_handbook.md

 ## 5 Conclusion

-`Mutex<T>` in Rust 1.90 provides RAII-based safety but does not prevent logical deadlocks.
+`Mutex<T>` in Rust 1.91 provides RAII‑based safety but does not prevent logical deadlocks.
 Best Practice 2025 focuses on choosing the right primitive, minimising lock scope, handling poisoning, profiling contention and documenting concurrency.
 For maximum performance, prefer `parking_lot` features, but choose `std::sync::Mutex` for priority inheritance or unwind safety.
-By following these guidelines—using atomics and channels when possible, avoiding locks across `.await`, and employing detection tools—you can write safe, maintainable and high-performance concurrent Rust code.
+By following these guidelines—using atomics and channels when possible, avoiding locks across `.await`, and employing detection tools—you can write safe, maintainable and high‑performance concurrent Rust code.